gruntwork-io/cloud-nuke/README.md

 You can also specify which resources to terminate with more granularity via using config files.
 The config file is a YAML file that specifies which resources to terminate.
 The top level keys of the config file are the resource types, and the values are the rules for which resources to terminate.
+See [examples folder](./config/examples) for more reference.

 ### Filtering Features